tydkdev/FavoriteColor/README.md

 npm start
 ```

-Application will start on `http://localhost:3000`.
+The application will start on `http://localhost:3000`.